-Goal 6: Maintain a quality workforce to strengthen existing businesses and maintain a high standard of living.
+Goal 6: Support a quality workforce to strengthen existing businesses and maintain a high standard of living.

-- A. Support local employment of area citizens, especially efforts that create opportunities for local young adults. - B. Support home-based businesses that do not significantly increase noise, traffic, odors, lighting, or would otherwise negatively impact the area. - C. Support area school districts, technical colleges, universities, and other non-profit agencies that promote workforce development. - D. Support a continuum of educational opportunities responsive to the needs of the town work place. - E. Encourage greater interaction between the schools and businesses in order to better coordinate the required education and skills. - F. Promote and encourage community development that creates and enhances vibrant neighborhoods, and shopping, entertainment and recreational opportunities that will attract and retain younger families and employers. - G. Support intergovernmental efforts to development a local technical school.
+- A. Support local employment of area citizens, especially efforts that create opportunities for local young adults. - B. Support home-based businesses that do not significantly increase noise, traffic, odors, lighting, or would otherwise negatively impact the area. - C. Support area school districts, technical colleges, universities, and other non-profit agencies that promote workforce development. - D. Support a continuum of educational opportunities responsive to the needs of the town work place. - E. Encourage greater interaction between the schools and businesses in order to better coordinate the required education and skills. - F. Promote and encourage community development that creates and enhances vibrant neighborhoods, and shopping, entertainment and recreational opportunities that will attract and retain younger families and employers.